 The EDI Committee meets termly and comprises members from all areas within the school and all career stages from PhD student to the Head of School.

 In that context, we are very pleased to support Project Juno, an Institute of Physics initiative that recognises and rewards departments that can demonstrate they have taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.

 The Department of Physics and Astronomy currently holds Juno Champion status, the highest level of award in this scheme (Awarded June 2015, renewed July 2019) having previously attained Practitioner status in February 2012.
 The Department of Physics and Astronomy holds Athena SWAN Silver status from Advance HE (Awarded September 2015, renewed May 2020).

 The Department of Chemistry currently holds Athena SWAN Bronze status from Advance HE (awarded September 2015, renewed May 2020).

-In addition to the QMUL-wide policies in support of equality, flexible working, a generous parental leave package and access to an on-site nursery with discounted rates, the SPA have implemented a number of school specific policies to enhance the working environment and support excellence from all members of the school.
+In addition to the QMUL-wide policies in support of equality, flexible working, a generous parental leave package and access to an on-site nursery with discounted rates, the School of Physical and Chemical Sciences have implemented a number of school-specific policies to enhance the working environment and support excellence from all members of the school.

-The School supports Flexible Working for all staff and facilitates this by requiring meetings to be held within core hours (10am-4pm).
-Professional Staff are able to adjust their daily hours by arrangement with their line managers and academic staff organise their own time as appropriate around teaching or administrative commitments.
+The School supports Flexible Working for all staff and facilitates this by requiring meetings to be held within core hours (10:00 am - 4:00 pm).
+Professional Services Staff are able to adjust their daily hours by arrangement with their line managers and academic staff organise their own time as appropriate around teaching or administrative commitments.

 The School operates a Workload Allocation Model, which is regularly reviewed to ensure all staff are fairly credited for their teaching and administrative efforts.